rackerlabs/docs-starter-kit-external/docs/template-api-guide/general-api-info/service-access.rst

   .. note::

-     ServiceNet is an internal Rackspace only, multitenant network connection within each Rackspace data center.
+     ServiceNet is an internal Rackspace only, multi-tenant network connection within each Rackspace data center.
 ServiceNet IP addresses are not accessible via the public Internet.
 Rackspace customers can configure resources to use an internal IP address so that traffic over the